kollbaumc/sas_intro_ck/README.md

   5. libname and libname2-These are creating libraries with libname2 using options so data will work in SAS and using proc contents to describe the data.
   6. shoeprogrampractice-This program creates a new column (NetSales) from a data table and then finds the mean and sum of netsales by region.
   7. validatingpractice-This program uses proc print, proc means, proc univariate, and proc freq to help validate the data from a storm summary table.
   8. MacroPractice-This is a basic program giving an example of introducing macro variables so you only have to change the macro variable and not all the variables inside the program.
+  9. Data_Manipulation_Practice-This is a practice activity where a new table is created from an existing table using a where and format statement.
+The Geo column was dropped.